 Having been on the receiving end of a number of care packages during my own thru-hike of the Pacific Crest Trail in 2014, I know what a difference they can make.
-If you’re not able to get out on your own thru-hike this season, care packages are a great way to be a part of a friend or loved one’s hike.
+If you’re not able to get out on your own thru-hike this season, thru-hiking care packages are a great way to be a part of a friend or loved one’s hike.

-What Not to Send a Thru-Hiker
+What Not to Send in Thru-Hiking Care Packages

 This was sent to me by a close friend near the end of our thru-hike.
 It was such a thoughtful gift–some soap from a brewery that we both loved, a horror-themed deck of cards.
 And, realistically, it would have been good after a long day of hiking to clean off with some nice-smelling soap, or to unwind with a fun card game.